epandurski/flask_signalbus/README.md

 # flask_signalbus
-A flask extension for atomically sending messages (signals) over a message bus
+A Flask-SQLAlchemy extension for atomically sending messages (signals) over a message bus